Your fee status

-For most applicants, we are able to make this decision based on the original application form.
-However, in some cases, we may need to request further information and documentary evidence to ensure that the correct decision is made.
+We are usually able to make a fee status assessment based on the information provided in your application.
+However, in some cases, we may need to request further information and documentary evidence to ensure that the correct assessment is made.
+If this is the case, we will send you a Fee Status Questionnaire to complete and return with any required documentation.

 If the questionnaire is not completed correctly or the required documentary evidence is missing, we may need to contact you for further clarification.
 This will delay the decision on your Fee Status as well as potentially preventing us from communicating the academic decision on your application.

-What if I don’t agree with the Fee Status Assessment?
+What if I do not agree with the fee status assessment?

 It is important to raise any query relating to your fee status prior to accepting your offer at the University.
 We will only consider changes to your tuition fee category after this point if there is a good reason why you were not able to draw relevant circumstances to our attention, or submit relevant evidence, at the time you accepted our offer.
 This is outlined in the Terms and Conditions of Study.
 Fee status can only be changed part way through a course for very specific reasons.

-I haven’t applied yet.
+I have not applied yet.
 How can I find out my fee status?

 We are unable to carry out fee status assessments prior to application.
-If you want to find out further information on your likely fee status, please visit the appropriate section of the UKCISA website at the following links:
+If you want to find out further information on your likely fee status, please visit the UK Council for International Student Affairs (UKCISA) website.